Craven-Biostat-Lab/esm-1v-workflow/igvf-submit/ESM-1v Predictions Documentation.md

 * **esm1v_t33_650M_UR90S_3_next**: (later segment) masked-marginals score by esm1v_t33_650M_UR90S_3.
 * **esm1v_t33_650M_UR90S_4_next**: (later segment) masked-marginals score by esm1v_t33_650M_UR90S_4.
 * **esm1v_t33_650M_UR90S_5_next**: (later segment) masked-marginals score by esm1v_t33_650M_UR90S_5.
 * **combined_score**: A combined score that represents the ultimate protein stability prediction for this set of 5 models.
 Outside of regions of overlap and in the first 20 positions of an overlap, this is the average of the 5 *prior segment* model scores.
 In the last 20 position of an overlap, this is the average of the 5 *later segment* model scores.
-Between the 20th and 80th position of an overlap, this is a weighted average of the two averages, governed by a cosine sigmoid (see "Long sequences" for details).
+Between the 20th and 80th position of an overlap, this is a weighted average of the two averages, governed by a cosine sigmoid (see "Combining scores" for details).

 ## Model information